pocl/pocl/tests/regression/README.txt

-Regression tests for fixed bugs.
+Regression tests for fixed bugs or known broken bugs (XFAIL).

-Each test subdir should contain a Makefile.am that builds a binary called 'host' which is exected and outputs only "OK\n" (without quotes) in case of a valid run.
+Each test should return EXIT_SUCCESS on success and EXIT_FAILURE on failure.